 The Wechsler Preschool and Primary Scale of Intelligence IV

-The Wppsi is the intelligence test for young children (2 years and 6 months to 7 years and 3 months old), which has the highest scientific validity.
-It provides an IQ score, Verbal and Performance IQ scores, a Processing Speed Quotient and a General Language Composite.
-Although it can be used for 7 years and 3 months old children, it often seems preferable to use the intelligence test for older children and adolescents (the Wisc-IV) from 6 years old.
+The WPPSI-IV is the intelligence test for young children (2 years and 6 months to 7 years and 7 months old) which has the highest scientific validity.
+It provides the child's IQ score, Verbal Comprehension Index, Visual Spatial Index, Fluid Reasoning Index, Working Memory Index and Processing Speed Index.
+Although it can be used for 7 years and 7 months old children, it often seems preferable to use the intelligence test for older children and adolescents (the WISC-V) for children who are 6 or 7 years old.
 It is a more complete test, and allows to answer more precisely to questions related to the child's possible intellectual giftedness.
-The intelligence test for adults (from 16 years old) is the Wais-IV.
+The intelligence test for adults (from 16 years old) is the WAIS-IV.

-Completion time is often around an hour, an hour and fifteen minutes.
-It is sometimes preferable for the youngest children to complete the Wppsi-IV during two sessions, so that the child does not get tired or distracted.
+Completion time is often around an hour and fifteen minutes.
+It is sometimes preferable for the youngest children to complete the WPPSI-IV during two sessions, so that the child does not get tired or distracted.